-And yet despite all of those fantastic uses, there have been real men who answered to the name – a handful in the nineteenth century, and even more throughout the twentieth.
+Despite all of those fantastic uses, there have been real men who answered to the name – a handful in the nineteenth century, and even more throughout the twentieth.
 Writer Mark Twain had an older brother, journalist and Nevada pioneer Orion Clemens.

 One of the youngest ever Medal of Honor recipients was a drummer boy in the Union Army, a child with the grand name Orion Perseus Howe.
 Just twelve years old when we he set out to join the Illinois volunteers, Howe would distinguish himself on the battlefield two years later.
-He remained on the field until he’d sent his report regarding the need for additional ammunition.
+He remained on the field until he’d reported the need for additional ammunition.
 Howe was seriously injured in the line of duty, but after recovering, returned and continued his service.
 He lived to the ripe old age of 81.

-What’s behind the rise of Orion?
+What’s behind the rise of the baby name Orion?

-- Science fiction uses are plentiful, from a computer game series to a race of aliens in Star Trek, and a series of novels by Ben Bova.
+Science fiction uses are plentiful, from a computer game series to a race of aliens in Star Trek, and a series of novels by Ben Bova.
 And, yes, there’s a minor Harry Potter character by the name, Sirius Black’s dad.

 Overall, the baby name Orion offers a stylish, on-trend sound at a moment parents are looking to mythology for inspiration.
 Most of us can look in the night sky and pick out the constellation, even if we know little of the hunter’s story.